 One in 10 American women are affected by endometriosis, adding up to around 5 million total.
 In honor of Endometriosis Awareness Month this March, get to know the facts about this condition.

-Endometriosis occurs when the tissue that normally grows inside a woman’s uterus — called the endometrium — grows outside of it.
+Endometriosis occurs when tissue similar to the tissue that normally lines the inside of your uterus grows outside your uterus.
 For women with endometriosis, this tissue most commonly grows on the ovaries, fallopian tubes and other areas of the pelvis.

 Even though the tissue is growing outside of the uterus, it continues to behave as it would have in the uterus.
 It thickens and breaks down as part of the menstrual cycle.
 But because the tissue has no way to exit the body, it’s trapped, causing serious health issues for affected women.